golf249/ELMO_Trajectory_Optimization/README.md

 ## Overview

-The code implements optimal trajectory generation for the landing phase of the ELMO mission, utilizing control theory to minimize fuel consumption during descent.
+The code implements optimal trajectory generation for the landing phase of the ELMO mission, utilizing control theory and "Lossless Convexification" method to minimize fuel consumption during descent.

 During the **de-orbit, descent, and landing phase**, the trajectory is split into two main phases: